-This blog post is a preview of our latest white paper, "Are Concerns About the U.K.’s New Whistleblower Rules Misplaced?"
-Download the full white paper to get all of our insights, as well as more tips on navigating the new UK whistleblower laws.
+This blog post is a preview of our latest white paper, "The New FCA Whistleblower Rules: What You Need to Know" Download the full white paper to get all of our insights, as well as more tips on navigating the new UK whistleblower laws.

 The U.K.’s Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA) recently began rolling out new whistleblower rules, with which financial organisations will be required to comply.
 These rules have not been universally welcomed, however.

 Indeed, according to the FCA’s Policy Statement, feedback from financial industry insiders included several concerns over the new whistleblowing rules.
 Here, we share our thoughts on three of the key concerns and, based on our experience working with thousands of companies around the globe, offer guidance for whistleblower hotline success.
 To read the rest of our commentary—including our take on whether the requirements for reports to the board were too vague; create less board visibility on issues get a full analysis, please see our our white paper.

 Our Take: Hotlines are a Critical “Safety Valve”

 Some financial firms feel that the new whistleblower rules are just another bureaucratic requirement that, along with other U.K. and European regulatory requirements, is a hindrance to doing business efficiently.
 Given that firms already offer other ways to raise concerns, they believe the requirement to establish a whistleblower hotline and have a “whistleblower’s champion” is unnecessary and overly prescriptive.